-Now, Ritesh Batra is making further inroads as far as the world stage is concerned, as he is about to release his film, The Sense of an Ending, which is adapted from a Booker Prize winning novel authored by Julian Barnes.
-The Academy Award winner Julian Broadbent will be starring in the film.
-The film, an intricately conceived exploration of old age and memory, is sure to provide the second-time director with a great opportunity to further explore his directorial range.
+He further made inroads as far as the world stage is concerned, with his film, The Sense of an Ending, which was adapted from a Booker Prize winning novel authored by Julian Barnes.
+The film was an intricately conceived exploration of old age and memory.

-The Lunchbox has been unanimously well acclaimed—in a truly universal sense.
+The Lunchbox was unanimously well acclaimed—in a truly universal sense.
 What is it about your directorial style that makes your films connect so well with all audiences?

 You know honestly, I’ve just made one movie; you're being very kind to me.
 I wouldn’t go as far as to say that I have a directorial style that connects well with the audience.
 I think, what’s important for me is to spend two or three years writing anything that I will eventually make.
 I need to spend my time to write it, and that’s the most important thing for me.
 After Lunchbox succeeded, I decided to spend the next two years only writing, during which I won’t make anything.
 So, I’m getting back on the sets now, exactly two years later.